Here’s What You Need to Know About Running a Family Business.

-“We have made mistakes over the years for sure, but we have done at least one thing right and it was intentional: family members should never be hired solely because they are family.
+We have made mistakes over the years for sure, but we have done at least one thing right and it was intentional.
+You should never hire family members should solely because they are family.
 This is the one of the most common mistakes family businesses make.
-It’s a natural mistake because inherent in the concept of ‘family business’ is the fact that several family members work in the business, through many generations.”
+It’s a natural mistake because inherent in the concept of ‘family business’ is the fact that several family members work in the business, through many generations.

-“Nothing can hold a family business back more than a family member, especially in a key position, who is not suited well for their job.
-They cause discouragement among other employees and sometimes the loss of good ones.”
+Nothing can hold a family business back more than a family member, especially in a key position, who is not suited well for their job.
+They cause discouragement among other employees and sometimes the loss of good ones.

-“Before you ever hire your first family member, set clear ground rules.
-Here’s the speech — ‘Because you are family, we’d love to have you work here but we aren’t pressuring you to do so.
-In fact, we will only hire you if you fit the job.
-That is, like anyone else, you must have the talent and skills needed to fulfill the position.
-You will go through our standard interview and decision process.
-If you get this job you will know that we would hire you even if you weren’t a family member.
-We won’t put you in a job just because you are family and rob you of knowing that you are a respected contributor to our team.
+Before you ever hire your first family member, set clear ground rules.
+Here’s the speech — “Because you are family, we’d love to have you work here, but we aren’t pressuring you to do so.
+We will only hire you if you fit the job.
+Like anyone else, you must have the talent and skills needed to fulfill the position.
+You will go through our formal interview and decision process.
+If you get this job, you will know we would hire you even if you weren’t a family member.
+We won’t put you in a position just because you are family and rob you of knowing you are a respected contributor to our team.

-“Family businesses are often put in a bind because family members expect to get awarded positions and income just because they are family.
-This hurts the enterprise and ultimately all the family members, as well.
-When profits decline and opportunities are missed, everyone in the business suffers.
+Family businesses are often put in a bind because family members expect to get awarded positions and income just because they are family.
+Doing this hurts the enterprise and, ultimately, all the family members.
+With missed opportunities and when profits decline, the business suffers.

-“Be fair.
-Be intentional.
-Be a business at work and a family at home.
-This advice will help protect your business and your relationships.”
+Be fair, be intentional, be a business at work and a family at home.
+This advice will help protect your business and your relationships.

 Would you like to learn more about us?
 Check out What’s Up With Sashco?.